 6. I’d love to come see your urban farm; where is it located?

 Thank you for your interest in visiting our little flower farm.
 Because Twig End Farm is our primary residence, we don’t openly share our address.
 If I’m doing my job well, however, there won’t be too much to see.
-A good flower farmer harvests two or three times a week, taking blooms before they open in all their glory.
+A good flower farmer harvests three or four times a week, taking blooms before they open in all their glory.
 A well-run flower farm has surprisingly few flowers left in the field to enjoy!
-If you’re a friend or neighbor picking up an order and would like a quick tour, I’d be happy to show you around.
-If we’re not yet acquainted and you’re picking up a flower order, I’ll likely meet you at Einstein Bagel’s parking lot, across from Kettering University (1700 University Ave, 48504).
+If you’re picking up an order and would like a quick tour, I’d be happy to show you around.
 Thank you for understanding and for helping to protect our privacy.